rchavira/ltr_verification_software/README.md

 https://github.com/rchavira/stationexec

 ## software installation

+This requires pymodbus library to run.
+    pip install pymodbus

 Copy the contents of /stations and /tools to their respective folders in your stationexec installation.

 you can check to make sure that you have coppied the files correctly by running...